yamagen/plotting-poetry-2025/slide.md

 ### **Early established _waka_**

-- The Man'yoshu: est. around 7-8th century in Chinese notation. written in Chinese characters, but read in Japanese.
+- The Man'yoshu: est. around 7-8th century written in Chinese characters, but read in Japanese.
-- The Kokinshu: est. ca. 905 in Japanese notation. written in Japanese characters, and read in Japanese.
+- The Kokinshu: est. ca. 905 written in Japanese characters, and read in Japanese.

 - <span class="red">Before the Man'yoshu, Kanshi (Chinese poetry) was the dominant form. </span>